-Certain of our director, executive officer and major shareholders have interests in the proposed Merger that are different from, and may potentially conflict with, our interests and the interests of our unaffiliated shareholders.
+Certain of our directors, executive officers and major shareholders have interests in the proposed Restructure that are different from, and may potentially conflict with, our interests and the interests of our unaffiliated shareholders.

-Certain of our directors, executive officers and major shareholders have interests in the proposed Merger that may be different from, or in addition to, the interests of our unaffiliated shareholders and that may create potential conflicts of interest.
+Certain of our directors, executive officers and major shareholders have interests in the proposed Restructure that may be different from, or in addition to, the interests of our unaffiliated shareholders and that may create potential conflicts of interest.
 Ms. Yingmei Yang, our Chief Financial Officer and a director, also serves on the board of Newegg.
-In addition, Mr. Zhitao He, our former Chairman and former Chief Executive Officer, controls approximately 86.6% of our total voting power, consisting of 58,937 Class A Common Shares held by Hyperfinite Galaxy Holding Limited and 1,388,888 Class B Common Shares held by Hangzhou Lianluo.
-Through Digital Grid, Mr. He also holds 490,706 shares of Newegg's Class A Common Stock and 24,870,027 shares of Newegg's Series AA Preferred Stock and 12,782,546 shares of Newegg's Series A Preferred Stock, which collectively represents 61.33% of all issued and outstanding shares of Newegg.
-The beneficial ownership of our major shareholders and directorship of our officer in Newegg may create additional conflicts of interest in respect of the proposed Merger described in this registration statement.
+In addition, Mr. Zhitao He, our former Chairman and former Chief Executive Officer, controls approximately 86.6% of our total voting power through Hangzhou Lianluo, consisting of 58,937 Class A Common Shares held by Hyperfinite Galaxy Holding Limited and 1,388,888 Class B Common Shares held by Hangzhou Lianluo.
+Through Digital Grid, Mr. He also holds 490,706 shares of Newegg's Class A Common Stock and 24,870,027 shares of Newegg's Series AA Preferred Stock and 12,782,546 shares of Newegg's Series A Preferred Stock, which collectively represents 60.91% of all issued and outstanding shares of Newegg.
+See additional disclosures relating to the shares held by Mr. He below "- A majority of our Common Shares will be pledged as collateral to support delinquent indebtedness of our parent company and could be sold to satisfy that indebtedness."
+Also, because the closing of the Disposition is contingent upon the completion of the Merger, Mr. Zhitao He and Ms. Yingmei Yang may also have interests in the Disposition that may be different from, or in addition to, the interests of our unaffiliated shareholders.
+Hangzhou Lianluo has indicated that one of the reasons it would like to complete the Merger is that it believes it is the best way for Newegg to become publicly listed, which will provide it and other Newegg stockholders better liquidity for their Newegg investment.
+Nevertheless, the interests of our major shareholders and some of our directors and officers in the proposed Restructure may be different from, and may potentially conflict with, our interests and the interests of our unaffiliated shareholders.

-Upon consummation of the merger, Mr. Zhitao He and Mr. Fred Chang will beneficially own approximately 61.16% and 36.11%, respectively, of the voting power of our issued and outstanding common shares, and 97.26%, collectively, of the voting power of our issued and outstanding common shares.
-They will exert significant influence on our business and operations and may have a conflict of interest with the minority shareholders.
+Upon consummation of the Merger, Mr. Zhitao He and Mr. Fred Chang will beneficially own approximately 60.91% and 35.98%, respectively, of the voting power of our issued and outstanding Common Shares, and 96.90%, collectively, of the voting power of our issued and outstanding Common Shares.
+They will exert significant influence on our business and operations and may have a conflict of interest with our other shareholders.